Russell Chair of Manufacturing

 - College of Basic and Applied Sciences

 The Chair works with undergraduate and graduate programs to assist in the matching of students into the workforce by improving curriculum areas and increasing the dialog between industries and education regarding employment needs.
 The Chair serves on all Engineering and all Technology Industrial Advisory councils to assist the department in establishing common goals that would benefit all programs in the department.
-Dr. Charles Perry is the current Chair holder of the Russell Chair of Manufacturing Excellence.

 The Russell Chair of Manufacturing Excellence was founded to enhance the quality of manufacturing education, support the existing manufacturing concerns, and attract new manufacturing activity to the Middle Tennessee region.